Why Many Jews Reject “Jesus” As Israel’s Messiah

 Then Zechariah goes on to say this: Zec 13:1-2 “In that day a fountain shall be opened to the house of David and to those living in Jerusalem, for sin and for impurity.
 And it shall be in that day, I will cut off the names of the idols out of the land, and they shall be remembered no more, says Yehovah of Hosts.
 And I also will cause the prophets and the unclean spirit to pass out of the land.”

 In Israel today, there are thousands of believing Jews.
-As for those Jews not-yet-believingthat Yeshua is the Messiah, I will close with this quote from that same prophet, about those Jews who survive Jerusalem’s judgment at Messiah’s return (Zec 13:9).
+As for those Jews who do not believe yet that Yeshua is their Messiah, I will close with this quote from that same prophet, regarding those Jews who survive Jerusalem’s judgment at Messiah’s return (Zec 13:9).
 “And I will bring the third part (that survive) through the fire, and I will refine them as silver and I will try them as gold.
 They shall call on My name (YESHUA), and I will answer them.
-I will say, “It is My people,” and they shall say, “Yehovah is my God.”
+I will say, “It is My people!” and they shall say, “Jehovah is my God!”

 “Do not boast against the branches.
 But if you do boast, it is not you that bears the root, but the root bears you.
 You will say then, ‘The branches were broken off that I might be grafted in.’
 For unbelief they were broken off.
 And you stand by faith.
 Do not be high minded, but fear!
 For if God did not spare the natural branches, fear that He may not spare you either.
 Behold, then, the kindness and severity of God: On those having fallen, severity.
 But on you, kindness, IF you continue in the kindness.
 Otherwise, you also will be cut off.”